motopress/mp-timetable/readme.txt

 == Changelog ==

 = 2.3.13, Feb 3 2021 =
-* Bug fix: fixed an issue with double slashes in assets URL.
+* Bug fix: fixed an issue with double slashes in the assets' URLs.
+* Improved plugin internalization.

 = 2.3.12, Dec 11 2020 =
 * Improved compatibility with WordPress 5.6.